Akrum Wadley: Professional career

-Tennessee Titans

 Wadley signed with the Tennessee Titans as an undrafted free agent on May 11, 2018.
 He was waived on September 1, 2018.

-Atlanta Legends

 In 2019, he signed with the Atlanta Legends of the Alliance of American Football.
 He was placed on injured reserve on March 6, 2019.
 The league ceased operations in April 2019.

-Houston Roughnecks

-In October 2019, Wadley was picked by the Houston Roughnecks during the 2020 XFL Draft.
+In October 2019, Wadley was picked by the Houston Roughnecks during the 2020 XFL draft.
 He was waived on January 5, 2020.

 Personal life

 In a report published on June 29, 2020, Wadley made allegations against Iowa head coach Kirk Ferentz, offensive coordinator Brian Ferentz, and former strength and conditioning coach Chris Doyle.
 The allegations included mistreatment and racial disparities.
+A lawsuit ensued, where Wadley was a plaintiff.
+The suit ultimately settled out of court in 2023.